andrew henderson menu

 Access to Quality Healthcare and Education

-The D7 residence permit allows non-EU citizens to give themselves and their families a chance at an excellent standard of living, including quality universal healthcare and credible education, among other perks.
+The D7 residence permit allows non-EU citizens to give themselves and their families a chance at an excellent standard of living, including quality universal healthcare and education, among other perks.

 Business-Friendly Environment

 Lisbon is the heart of Portugal’s entrepreneurial and digital nomad community.
-The city is an excellent start-up hub with plenty of co-working spaces, chic cafes, and an overall business-friendly environment.
-Its proximity to beaches, vibrant culture, and colorful streets make it a nomad favorite.
+The city is an excellent start-up hub with plenty of co-working spaces and an overall business-friendly environment.

 Fast-Track to Portuguese Citizenship